nicopicchio/boolean-uk-html-popular-page-layouts-1/README.md

 - Make them responsive!
 You can refer to their live version to check out how they change when shrinking.

 ## Challenge 2
-- Try to recreate as much as you can of the inner layout of Gmail.
-Try to figure out how to use a grid to recreate the list of items and their inner layout.
+- Try to recreate as much as you can of the inner layf items and their inner layout.out of Gmail.
+Try to figure out how to use a grid to recreate the list o